4t-2/AGL/README.md

 The AGL source code is distributed under the MIT License.

 ## TODO
-- Create own matrix type
+- Transform vertices on GPU instead of CPU
-- Circle object
+- Create own matrix type (drop GLM dependency)
 - Textures (as many filetypes as can be easily done)
 - Text (.ttf)
 - 3D support